oschwengers/bakta/README.md

 #### User provided protein sequences

-Bakta accepts user provided Fasta files of trusted protein sequences via `--proteins`.
-Within this Fasta file, each reference sequence can be provided in either short or long format:
+Bakta accepts user provided trusted protein sequences via `--proteins` in either GenBank (CDS features) or Fasta format.
+Using the Fasta format, each reference sequence can be provided in a short or long format:

 ```bash
 # short: